lindasz9/ai-learning-journey/01-introduction.md

-# Getting Started – My AI Learning Journey
+# Introduction – My AI Learning Journey

 ## About Me
 - I'm a 16-year-old motivated girl learning how to code.